karthikchintala1/jasper2/_posts/2018/August/2018-08-30-streaming-in-asp-net-core-signalr.markdown

 If you don't have any idea of what libman.json is.
 Check this article on [Libman](http://coderethinked.com/libman-microsoft-library-manager-for-client-side-libraries).

-So, your libman for adding downloaded signalr should look like this.
+So, your Libman for adding downloaded signalR should look like this.

 ```json
 {